Taxes

 Sales Tax on Products Sold

 Farmers must charge sales tax on certain products they sell, and then remit those collected taxes to the N.C.
 Department of Revenue.
 However, North Carolina Farmers are exempt from charging sales tax on raw agricultural commodities that they produce.
 The requirements vary depending on the product being sold and other factors.
 Here is a presentation covering the basics of sales taxes and exemptions on farm and value added produces.
+This presentation is backed by a draft article with more detail on the various applications of sales taxes to farm-based products.

 Sales Tax Exemption Certification